Emmibrill/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 File 12-combinations contains a script that prints all possible combinations of two letters, except oo.
 Letters are lower cases, from a to z, one combination per line.

 File 13-print_float contains a script that  prints a number with two decimal places, followed by a new line.
-The number will be stored in the environment variable NUM.
+The number will be storedin the environment variable NUM.

+File 100-decimal_to_hexadecimal contains a script that converts a number from base 10 to base 16.
+The number in base 10 is stored in the environment variable DECIMAL.